totalolage/chaii-studio/README.md

-# Turborepo starter
+# Welcome to the Chaii monorepo!

-This is the official website of Chaii Studio.
-Currently under construction based on the amazing designs of our lead visionary and aesthetician :)
+This is the official monorepo of Chaii Studio.